CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

 The `Cortex.Innovation.Test.PortUsage.ps1` script is provided during installation to test the ports on the server and make sure they do not overlap with any other programs; most ports may be altered if this is the case, the description will say if this is not possible.

-#### Certificate Requirements

-{{% alert title="Note" %}}
-For production systems it is recommended that an X.509 SSL certificate is obtained from a Certificate Authority and used for installation.
-For non-production systems, certificates can be omitted from installation and it will create and use self-signed certificates.
-This may prevent 3rd parties that require valid certificate verification to access the API Gateway Service.
-{{% / alert %}}

-An X.509 SSL certificate (standard or wildcard) should be used to:

-* Allow HA Services to identify themselves to clients such as Gateway.
-* Prevent unauthorised HA nodes from joining the HA cluster.
-* Connect to Service Fabric Explorer from each of the servers.

-The certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt](<https://letsencrypt.org/>), and must meet the following requirements:

-* Subject field must be in one of the following formats, depending on the certificate type:
-  * Standard certificates must use the standard format (e.g. `CN=host.domain.com`).
-  * Wildcard certificates must use the wildcard format, pertaining to the domain of the server (e.g. `CN=*.domain.com`).
-* Subject alternative names must include any additional host names that should be able to be used to access the API Gateway Service.
-* Certificate file must be in a .PFX file format, with a known password.
-* Certificate file must contain the full chain of certificates.
-* Certificate file must include the private key.

-This file should be placed in a known location on the server.
-This location will be required when running the installation script.

-#### TLS Requirements

-There is a set of non-compulsory security measures, recommended to be applied to the server, in order to prevent potential attacks that exploit known industry security vulnerabilities.
-This includes disabling all versions of SSL and TLS apart from TLS 1.2, and disabling all cipher suites apart from the following:

-* TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
-* TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

-See [SSL Best Practices][] for a full list of the security changes which will be applied.
-The `Cortex.Innovation.Install.SSLBestPractices.ps1` script is provided during installation to apply these security changes to the server.

 ## Additional Web Application Server Requirements